 I started this list about four years ago when I first got in touch with OSX and the hype around it.
-The usual claim: it’s great usability.
+The usual claim: its usability is amazing.
 But it’s not that difficult to spot serious usability issues.
-There are not that many — so it’s worth making a list (as opposed to other systems ;)), but it should show clearly: OSX has a great user experience (aka UX), which is the actual and understandable reason for the hype — but that must not be mixed up with usability.
+There are not that many—so it’s worth making a list (as opposed to other systems ;)), but it should show clearly: OSX has a great user experience (aka UX), which is the actual and understandable reason for the hype—but that must not be mixed up with usability.

-In general, OSX can not be controlled with the keyboard only, thus you are forced to switch between keyboard and mouse/touchpad regularly.
+As a coder and writer, I have my hands on the keyboard.
+Always.
+Touch typing.
+In general, OSX cannot be controlled with the keyboard only, thus you are forced to switch between keyboard and mouse or touchpad regularly.

-- When deleting an item from a list using Cmd+Backspace the cursor gets reset to the topmost position in the list instead of moving to the previous or next item, thus making it very frustrating to clean a large, distributed set of items from a long list
+Cmd+Backspace the cursor gets reset to the topmost position in the list instead of moving to the previous or next item, thus making it very frustrating to clean-up a large, distributed set of items from a long list.

 Thus, working with keyboard only (which is the most efficient way while coding) is almost impossible. 🙁

-- Just for the list: the power adapter is designed perfectly, plus every adapter fits every Mac, thus forgetting your’s at home is not such a big thing!
+Something positive just to lighten up the post a bit: the power adapter is designed perfectly, plus every adapter fits every Mac, thus forgetting yours at home is not such a big thing!
 That’s great, no doubt about it.

-- Making a window fullscreen size can be very tedious because of two reasons: the “+” button in the upper left does not maximize the window horizontally (it gets widen to a width OSX “considers” reasonable) plus there is only a single resize grip on each window in the lower right.
-Thus, it requires precise moving and scaling of the window to get it fullscreen — instead of having just a button to click — or double clicking the title bar of the window to maximize it as usually supported in other OS.
++ button in the upper left does not maximize the window horizontally (it gets widen to a width OSX “considers” reasonable) plus there is only a single resize grip on each window in the lower right.
+Thus, it requires precise moving and scaling of the window to get it fullscreen—instead of having just a button to click on—or double clicking the title bar of the window to maximize it as usually supported in other OSes.

 p.s.
 I stopped using OSX at version “Snow Leopard” at the end of 2012 so I might miss the latest features.